siverv/ve/readme.md

 ## Vé
 ### Asynchronous server side rendering of [JSX](https://babeljs.io/docs/plugins/transform-react-jsx/) using [Koa](http://koajs.com/)

 React's JSX is a pleasant enough way to write HTML, but when rendering server side, the whole shebang with states and JS-style attributes is needlessly complicated.
-Vé, named after the norse god which gave the original stick-figure-humans shapes and senses, is a small project to give simple JSX-support through Koa without distraction.
+Vé, named after the norse god who gave the original stick-figure-humans shapes and senses, is a small project to give simple JSX-support through Koa without distraction.

 ```sh
 npm install --save koa-ve